 I have a tendency to buy vegetables in bulk.
-That doesn't sound like a bad thing, but it can be when you don't have a plan for them.
+That can normally be a good thing, but not when you don't have a plan for them.
 I always seem to forget that vegetables go bad if you don't use them in a reasonable amount of time.
-And when I overbuy, I tend to waste food.
-Which I hate.

 I came across this asparagus tart recipe from Just a Taste at just the right time.